 On 16 April 2013, just over two years after that International Women’s Day panel, the inaugural Stella Prize was awarded to Carrie Tiffany for her second novel, Mateship with Birds.

 The winner of the 2014 Stella Prize was Clare Wright for The Forgotten Rebels of Eureka.

-The winner of the 2015 Stella Prize is Emily Bitto for The Strays
+The winner of the 2015 Stella Prize was Emily Bitto for The Strays.